leonardomendix/docs/content/en/docs/refguide8/modeling/studio-pro-overview.md

 For more information on deployment in Mendix, see [Deployment](/developerportal/deploy/).

-For more information on deploying your app and versioning it, see  the [Versioning a Project Deployed to the Cloud](/refguide/using-version-control-in-studio-pro/#versioning-project) section in *Using Version Control in Studio Pro*.
+For more information on deploying your app and versioning it, see  the [Versioning a Project Deployed to the Cloud](/refguide8/using-version-control-in-studio-pro/#versioning-project) section in *Using Version Control in Studio Pro*.

 ### 2.3 Links to Developer Portal & Marketplace {#links}

-You can find links to the [Developer Portal](/developerportal/) and [Marketplace](/appstore/) in the top-right corner of Studio Pro.
+You can find links to the  and  in the top-right corner of Studio Pro.

 Your account is displayed next to these buttons if you are signed in.
 Click the account name to navigate to your apps, the Developer Portal, your profile, or to sign out.

 ## 3 Project Structure

-A project consists of individual files (*documents*) and settings that are grouped in folders and [modules](/appstore/modules/).
-The complete structure of your project can be viewed in the [Project Explorer](/refguide/project-explorer/).
+A project consists of individual files (*documents*) and settings that are grouped in folders and [modules](/refguide8/modules/).
+The complete structure of your project can be viewed in the [Project Explorer](/refguide8/project-explorer/).

 ## 4 Working Area